Old Town, San Diego

 Favorite thing: Heritage Park home to some of San Diego's old Victorian houses.
 The houses were moved here from their original locations.

-Favorite thing: Historic Photo from the late 19th century.
+Historic Photo from the late 19th century.

 View is from Mission Hills.
 In the background you can see where Sea World now exists.